File shows plea set for Florida man in pipe bomb mail case

 NEW YORK (AP) — A Florida man charged with sending pipe bombs to prominent critics of President Donald Trump is expected to plead guilty next week.

-A notice entered in the case file of Cesar Sayoc in Manhattan federal court shows a plea hearing has been scheduled for next Thursday.
+A notice entered on the docket in the case of Cesar Sayoc shows that a hearing has been scheduled Thursday at the federal court in Manhattan for him to change his plea.
+The entry was made public Friday but was set following a phone conference between prosecutors, Sayoc’s lawyers and the judge on Wednesday.

 Without a plea deal, Sayoc, 56, faced charges carrying a potential penalty of mandatory life in prison.
-It was not known which charge or charges the plea would involve.
+The court filing didn’t indicate which charge or charges the plea would involve.

-Sayoc was set to go to trial in July on charges that he sent 16 improvised explosive devices through the U.S. mail to victims across the country.
+Sayoc was set to go to trial in July on charges he sent 16 improvised explosive devices through the U.S. mail to victims across the country.
 None exploded.

 Most Read Nation & World Stories